ricardomm7/leaflink/docs/sprintC/us022/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * Unique Entry ID
-    * Title/Description of the entry
-    * Green Space ID (to link the entry to a green space managed by the GSM)
-    * Date and Time of the entry (Starting date)
+    * Starting date of the task

 * Selected data:
     * Green Space (from a list of green spaces managed by the GSM)
+    * Task on the To-Do List

 **Output Data:**